Rock is a great master of life.

 16. Giant’s Causeway, Northern Ireland

-This is an area in Country Antrim in Northern Ireland which consists of about 40,000 interlocking basalt columns.
+This is an area in Country Antrim in Northern Ireland that consists of about 40,000 interlocking basalt columns.
 The rock formation is a result of an ancient volcanic eruption.

 17. Svartifoss, Iceland